kyle-ip/learning-go/README.md

 My Golang study notes, include but are not limited to the following contents:

-- Data Structure and Algorithm implemented in Go.
+- Data Structure and Algorithm.

 - Best Practice on Engineering.